Are you eligible for the Skoll Scholarship?

 - OR leading a major expansion of an existing social venture or programme within an organisation;

-- OR pursuing a positive change through a “portfolio career”, i.e. using entrepreneurial approaches to address the same social/environmental issue
+- OR pursuing positive change as an impact career professional, i.e. someone who has used entrepreneurial approaches to address the same social/environmental issue, with a clear core thread that unites his/her work.

 In each of these 3 cases, candidates should be able to describe the outcomes/impact that has been created as a result of their work.